 Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
 Do not chew these tablets.
 If this medication upsets your stomach, take it with food or milk.
 Take your doses at regular intervals.
 Do not take your medication more often than directed.

 A special MedGuide will be given to you by the pharmacist with each new prescription and refill.
 Be sure to read this information carefully each time.

-Talk to your pediatrician regarding the use of this medicine in children.
-While this drug may be prescribed for children as young as 2 years for selected conditions, precautions do apply.
+Talk to your care team about the use of this medication in children.
+While this medication may be prescribed for children as young as 2 years for selected conditions, precautions do apply.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.